-Ambassadors are well-known individuals in entertainment, sports, business, and other industries who are voluntarily helping the Office on Women's Health (OWH) shed light on HIV/AIDS and its impact on women and girls.
-Ambassadors attend Meetups and engage in other promotional activities, such as social media and interviews for National Women and Girls HIV/AIDS Awareness Day.
+Ambassadors are well-known individuals in entertainment, sports, business, the HIV and AIDS community, and other industries who voluntarily help the Office on Women's Health (OWH) shed light on HIV and AIDS and its impact on women and girls.
+Ambassadors engage in promotional activities, such as social media outreach and interviews for National Women and Girls HIV/AIDS Awareness Day.

 Please note: The Office on Women's Health does not endorse or promote Ambassadors who participate in activities in connection with National Women and Girls HIV/AIDS Awareness Day or the products or services of the individuals or promoted by the individuals.
 In addition, an Ambassador's support of National Women and Girls HIV/AIDS Awareness Day does not represent affiliation with the Office or HHS.

 "National Women and Girls HIV/AIDS Awareness Day is so important because HIV has a huge impact on our community.
 As women, we like to be the care-taker, but on this day it is about us taking care of ourselves!"

 Danni Starr is a national media personality and mom.
 She graduated magna cum laude in May 2008 with a communications degree from St. Catherine’s University in Minneapolis.

 "As a woman and a mom, I am an avid supporter of National Women and Girls HIV/AIDS Awareness Day.
 Get involved and make a difference.
 Know your status and stay safe."